Eudie/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are five German traffic signs that I found on the web:

 <img src="./test_images/1.jpg" alt="Drawing" style="width: 200px;"/>
+This image might be difficult to classify may be because of background trees and may because sign is not at center

 <img src="./test_images/2.jpg" alt="Drawing" style="width: 200px;"/>
+This image might be difficult to classify may be because of broken top or high intensity

 <img src="./test_images/3.jpg" alt="Drawing" style="width: 200px;"/>
+This image might be difficult to classify may be because of after the image might get distroted after resizing to 32x32

 <img src="./test_images/4.jpg" alt="Drawing" style="width: 200px;"/>
+This image might be difficult to classify may be because of so many similar looking classes

 <img src="./test_images/5.jpg" alt="Drawing" style="width: 200px;"/>
+This image might be difficult to classify may be because of watermark

 #### 2. Here are the results of the prediction: